America Faces Increase in Babies Born Addicted to Drugs

 • Constricted or dilated pupils

 If you are pregnant and suffer from addiction, or know someone who is pregnant and needs help fighting addiction, there are many safe, effective treatment options available.
-Seeking addiction treatment while pregnant lowers the risk for serious health complications that can affect both mother and baby.
+Seeking addiction treatment while pregnant lowers the risk for serious health complications that can affect both the mother and baby.

 Available Addiction Treatment Options for Pregnant Women